Deontic Temporal Logic for Formal Verification of AI Ethics: Deontic Logic for Ethics

-\end{proof} Theorem~\ref{theorem8} formally relates counterfactual fairness to ethical systems.
-It follows from Axiom~\ref{axiom9} and states that if we enforce counterfactual fairness constraints $\mathit{c}$ to a sufficient degree over time, this will eventually result in ethical systems $\mathcal{E}(\mathit{x})$.
-The key intuition is that counterfactual fairness constraints help ensure that decisions do not unduly discriminate against individuals based on sensitive attributes.
-Enforcing such fairness constraints over time hence leads to more ethical AI behavior.
+Theorem~\ref{theorem8} formally relates counterfactual fairness to ethical integrity.
+It follows from Axiom~\ref{axiom9} and establishes that if an ethical AI system eventually \emph{violates} a counterfactual fairness constraint~$c$, then the system will eventually lose its ethical status.
+The key intuition is the contrapositive reading: for an AI system to \emph{remain} ethical over time, it must consistently satisfy counterfactual fairness constraints.
+This provides a formal incentive for enforcing such constraints, since any lapse eventually undermines the system's ethical standing.